What is a mortgage rate lock?

 Some lenders may charge a fee or a percentage of the loan amount as a rate lock fee.
 If you lock in a lower rate, you may be able to recoup the cost of the mortgage rate lock over the life of the loan.
 Mortgage rate lock extensions may also come with a fee if your loan needs more time to process.

-Last reviewed and updated June 2023 by Freedom Mortgage Corporation.
+Last reviewed and updated May 2024 by Freedom Mortgage.